turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 <h3>List five different HTML elements and what they are used for.
 For example, <p></p> is a paragraph element, and it is used to represent a paragraph of text.</h3>

-h1 is used for main headings. h2 is used for subheadings. b will make characters appear bold. i will make characters italic. br will add a line break inside the middle of a paragraph
+h1 is used for main headings. h2 is used for subheadings. b will make characters appear bold. i will make characters italic and br will add a line break inside the middle of a paragraph

 <h3>What are empty elements?</h3>